tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 How long they would have continued to argue and try to appear polite if something hadn't happened, nobody knows.
 But something did happen.
 There was a sudden loud sniff just around the corner of the henhouse.
-It was from Bowser the Hound.
+It was from Bella the Hound.
 Right then and there Unc' Billy Possum and Jenny Skunk forgot all about politeness, and both tried to get through that hole at the same time.
 They couldn't, because it wasn't big enough, but, they tried hard.
-Bowser sniffed again, and this time Unc' Billy managed to squeeze Jenny aside and slip through.
+Bella sniffed again, and this time Unc' Billy managed to squeeze Jenny aside and slip through.
 Jenny was right at his heels.